 The mouth is often thought of as the mirror to the rest of the body, and at Conroe Dental Associates, we work hard to keep your mouth healthy so the rest of you can be healthy.
 People who have diabetes especially require good dental care because they can be more susceptible to developing periodontal disease.
-Dr. Christopher Burton and his team are pleased to offer a complimentary consultation to patients with diabetes to discuss their current condition and treatment options.
+Dr. Gina Khong and her team are pleased to offer a complimentary consultation to patients with diabetes to discuss their current condition and treatment options.
 We are never judgmental, and we strive to care for all patients with compassion.
 We are pleased to provide excellent periodontal treatment for diabetic patients in Conroe, Texas.
 Please call us today at 936-756-9884 to schedule your consultation with our dentist.

 Diabetes has become a widespread disease, affecting more than 18 million people in the United States and more than 171 million people worldwide.
 If you have diabetes, you may be aware of the many different complications that may arise as a result of uncontrolled blood sugar.
 One complication that scientists have become aware of is the correlation between uncontrolled blood sugar levels and periodontal disease.